ShevyKossovsky/ClinicApp/README.md

     ```bash
     git clone https://github.com/ShevyKossovsky/ClinicApp.git
     ```
-1. Navigate to the `server` directory.

-2. Open the solution in Visual Studio or any other preferred IDE.
+2. Open the the project directory in Visual Studio or any other preferred IDE.

 3. Ensure you have SQL Server installed and running.